jgfranco17/slink/CONTRIBUTING.md

 ### Create a new branch to work on your contribution

-Checkout ths branch by running the following command.
+Checkout this branch by running the following command.

 ```bash
 git checkout -b <branch_name>